deytalytics/dataproductpoc-docs/dp-poc.md

 1. Deployed to a cloud platform (Azure App Service)
 2. Can provide metadata & docs via a discovery port
 3. Can accept source files in both CSV & JSON format into an input data port
+4. Can accept messages into a queue via an input data port
 4. Can accept a data dictionary (aka schema) that defines the source files into an input data port
-5. Can transform the source files into datasets stored in a relational database
+5. Can transform the source files/messages into datasets
+6. Can store the datasets in a queue, file or relational database table
-6. Can provide those datasets in more than 1 format (JSON or CSV) to the output data port
+6. Can provide the datasets in more than 1 format (JSON or CSV) to the output data port
 7. Can be secured via basic authentication and authorisation also be imposed to prevent authenticated users who don't have permission to access a particular data set from doing so.
 8. That the data set provided by the REST API can be consumed by a client application e.g Power BI